lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 Some functions, often discrete or probabilistic in nature, cannot be cast into the form of **Equation6-11**.
 However, by applying some creative thinking we can often generate scalar values that can be visualized.
 An interesting example of this is the so-called *strange attractor*.

 Strange attractors arise in the study of nonlinear dynamics and chaotic systems.
-In these systems, the usual types of dynamic motion --- equilibrium, periodic motion, or quasiperiodic motion --- are not present.
+In these systems, the usual types of dynamic motion --- equilibrium, periodic motion, or quasi-periodic motion --- are not present.
 Instead, the system exhibits chaotic motion.
 The resulting behavior of the system can change radically as a result of small perturbations in its initial conditions.

 <figure id="Figure 6-25">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/Visualization/TestLorenz.png?raw=true" width="640" alt="Figure 6-25">